Friday, 19 May 2023

 By this point “Whole Lotta Love” was nearing the end.
 We’d negotiated the strange orgasmic middle section where the swirling sound effects move disconcertingly back and forth across the stereo spectrum, and now Jimmy Page was peeling off those life affirming staccato guitar phrases which lead back into the song.

 There we were, serious record browsers all, heads bowed over the LP crates, nodding along with the music as Robert Plant launched into the coda around a minute from the end.
-"I'm gonna give ya every inch of my love" he threatened ominously, before bellowing “Shake for me girl, I wanna be your back door man" in a clearly suggestive manner.
+"I'm gonna give ya every inch of my love" he threatened ominously, before bellowing “Shake for me girl, I wanna be your back door man" in an overtly suggestive manner.
 This was followed by a series of wordless grunts and moans, each one more exaggerated than the last.
 Then at exactly the 4:58 mark Plant let out an extended groan which seemed louder, longer and noticeably more strained than anything which had gone before.

 It was at that point the fruit and veg man finally spoke up.
 With perfect timing he raised his voice above the general hubbub and with a look of undiluted disdain called out: “Farkin’ hell!
 What’s wrong with ‘im?
 He sounds like he's bleedin' constipated!”
 Everyone, including the record seller, roared with laughter.
 How could we not?